cvs-health/testaro/README.md

 };
 ```

 Replace `{…}` with a script object, like the example script shown above.
+The low-level method does not allow the use of batches.

-Then execute the statement `require('testaro').handleRequest(report)`.
-That statement will run Testaro.

-While it runs, Testaro will populate the `log` and `acts` arrays of the report object.
-When Testaro finishes, the `log` and `acts` properties will contain its results.
+Then execute the statement `node run report`.
+That statement will make Testaro run the script and populate the `log` and `acts` arrays of the `report` object.
+When Testaro finishes, the `log` and `acts` properties will contain the results.

-Another way to run Testaro is to use Testilo, which can handle batches and saves results to files.
-Testilo prepopulates the report object with an `id` property consisting of a timestamp and, if a batch is used, the host ID.
-If Testaro finds a non-empty `id` property in the `report` object, Testaro leaves it unchanged; if not, Testaro creates an `id` property with a timestamp value.
+#### High-level

+Make sure that you have defined these environment variables:
+- `SCRIPTDIR`
+- `BATCHDIR`
+- `REPORTDIR`

+Also ensure that Testaro can read those directories and write to `REPORTDIR`.

+Place a script into `SCRIPTDIR` and, optionally, a batch into `BATCHDIR`.
+Each should be named `idValue.json`, where `idValue` is replaced with the value of its `id` property.
+That value must consist of only lower-case ASCII letters and digits.

+Then execute the statement `node job scriptID` or `node job scriptID batchID`, replacing `scriptID` and `batchID` with the `id` values of the script and the batch, respectively.

+The `job` module will call the `run` module on the script, or, if there is a batch, will create multiple scripts, one per host, and sequentially call the `run` module on each script.
+The results will be saved in report files in the `REPORTDIR` directory.
+If there is no batch, the report file will be named with a unique timestamp.
+If there is a batch, then the base of each file’s name will be the same timestamp, suffixed with `-hostID`, where `hostID` is the value of the `id` property of the `host` object in the batch file.

 ### Environment variables

+As mentioned above, using the high-level method to run Testaro jobs requires `SCRIPTDIR`, `BATCHDIR`, and `REPORTDIR` environment variables.

 If a `tenon` test is included in the script, environment variables named `TESTARO_TENON_USER` and `TESTARO_TENON_PASSWORD` must exist, with your Tenon username and password, respectively, as their values.